 Getting around Santiago

 With a public transport system consisting of a metro, train, buses and taxis, getting around in Santiago is relatively easy.
 When using public transport, its best to buy a bip card, a contactless smart card to use on the bus and metro.
 Santiago’s metro system is the easiest and fastest way to get around the city.
 The trains are clean and reliable and serve all the main attractions.
 The bus network is extensive with easy to navigate routes and modern green and white buses operate on all the main lines.
 Taxis are abundant in Santiago and its best to take the black and yellow taxis, as they are metered.
 You can hail them on the street or call ahead.
 Ride share services such as Uber operate the city, and a good option if you don’t speak Spanish.
 It is possible to hire a car, though with reliable transport options it may not be necessary.
 As a relatively flat city, it’s easy to walk short distances, or you may wish to hire a bike and cycle along the paths to take in the sights.

 Fly from Manila

-We want your trip from Manila to be as seamless as possible and the following information will help make that happen.
+We want your trip from Manila to be as smooth as possible and the following information will help make that happen.

 What is the main airport called?

 All passengers flying from Manila are allocated checked baggage.
-If you require more luggage, you can purchase an additional baggage allowance online before departure.
+If you need require more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas